kiali/kiali.io/content/en/docs/Installation/installation-guide/install-with-helm.md

 If you wish to install multiple Kiali instances in the same namespace, or if you need the Kiali instance to have different resource names than the default of `kiali`, you can specify `spec.deployment.instance_name` in your Kiali CR.
 The value for that setting will be used to create a unique instance of Kiali using that instance name rather than the default `kiali`.
 One use-case for this is to be able to have unique Kiali service names across multiple Kiali instances in order to be able to use certain routers/load balancers that require unique service names.

 {{% alert color="warning" %}}
 Since the `spec.deployment.instance_name` field is used for the Kiali resource names, including the Service name, you must ensure the value you assign this setting follows the [Kubernetes DNS Label Name rules](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
 If it does not, the operator will abort the installation.
-And note that because Kiali uses this as a prefix (it may append additional characters for some resource names) its length is limited to 40 characters.{{% /alert %}}
+And note that because Kiali uses this as a prefix (it may append additional characters for some resource names) its length is limited to 40 characters.
+{{% /alert %}}

 ## Standalone Kiali installation